 Two staging systems exist to identify the extent of the CLL in patients.
-In the UK and Europe, the Binet system is used.
+In the UK, Europe New Zealand and Australia, the Binet system is used.
 In the United States, the Rai system is more widely used.

-Binet staging system a.
+a.
+Binet staging system